maxx1128/Webdev-Study-Notes/GeneralCoding/PragmaticProgrammer.md

 ### Find Bugs Once

 Once a human tester finds a bug, it should be the last time a human tester finds that bug.
-Automatic tests should check for it from then on.</p>
+Automatic tests should check for it from then on.